 ConnectWise - acquired by Thoma Bravo for an unknown sum

-ConnectWise is offers their business management suit to technology solution providers.
+ConnectWise is offers their business management suite to technology solution providers.
 It was acquired by Thoma Bravo, a private equity investment firm.
 While the amount of the acquisition is unknown, ConnectWise was valued at $1 billion at the time of purchase.
 There was a really cool success story with this one!
-Because the company was employee-owned, the acquisition immediately created over 70 millionaires
+Because the company was employee-owned, the acquisition immediately created over 70 millionaires.

 Keep dreaming those SaaS acquisition dreams, and as Nathan Latka would suggest, sell when the time is right so you can keep that forward momentum going strong.